-So we are cozily cooped up in the apartment for Valentine’s Day, which we would probably be anyway – we fall into that camp of “We Can Go Out Whenever We Want, So Why Should We Go Out on Valentine’s Day Just Because We Feel Pressured To?”.
-I still don’t exactly know what dinner holds, but I know what dessert will be: Simple Butterscotch Pudding.
+The last time I made butterscotch pudding was for my convalescing husband on Valentine’s Day.
+Neither of us missed going out on Valentine’s Day – after 139 years of marriage we fall into that camp of “We Can Go Out Whenever We Want, So Why Should We Go Out on Valentine’s Day Just Because We Feel Pressured To?”.
+I can’t remember what I made for dinner.
+I do remember making this.

 This is a silky pudding, not very thick at all.
 As you can see it doesn’t hurt to serve it with Sweetened Whipped Cream, and few desserts can’t stand to look a little sexier and taste a little better with a few shavings of chocolate over them.

 For this I used a fine microplane, which really just results in a dusting of dark chocolate, which is all that was needed in terms of flavor and looks.
 For a bit more crunch and a different kind of flavor, come cocoa nibs would be great.

 Happy Valentine’s Day, Gary.
 Glad you are up and about, glad you are my Valentine.